victorbofill/busmall/user_stories.md

 As a developer, I want to use Chart.js to construct the bar chart.<br/>
 As a market researcher, I want to see the percentages of times a product was selected out of how many times it was displayed.<br/>
 As a developer, I want to include a button that will restart the survey for the next customer.<br/>
+As a market researcher, I want all voting data to persist through surveys, reloads, and browser resets.<br/>

 ### Goals to be written as user stories